hexpm/hexpm/lib/hexpm_web/templates/docs/rebar3_publish.html.md

     LICENSE.md
 Proceed? ("Y") Y
 Published relx 3.5.0
+Running edoc for relx
+Running ex_doc for relx
+Published docs for relx 3.5.0
 ```

 Congratulations, you've published your package!
 It will appear on the [https://hex.pm](https://hex.pm/) site and will be available to add as a dependency in other rebar3 or mix projects.